dfurtado/pyterrier/README.md

         return NotFound()

     return Ok(user)

+app.run()
 ```

 Now, there are situations that it's not viable to keep all the api endpoints in a single file.
 By convention
-PyTerrier looks for actions registered in files inside the `controllers` folder in the application root.
+PyTerrier looks for actions registered in files inside the `controllers` folder in the application's root.
 With that said, we can create a new folder called `controllers` and inside of that folder we can create a file
 called `userController.py` with the following contents: